import json

 ['format_output', 'text']

-paper_messages = prompt_template.format_messages(
+= prompt_template.format_messages(

-text=paper_info, # text to be summarized
+paper_messages =paper_info, # text to be summarized

-format_output='python dict' # format of output to be returned from LLM
+text='python dict' # format of output to be returned from LLM

 paper_messages